30 Best & Worst Dry Pastas in America

 Isabel Smith, MS, RD, CDN, registered dietitian and founder of Isabel Smith Nutrition advises that the carbohydrates and the calories are not to be mulled over too heavily, but rather it’s the protein and fiber content that separate the worst from the best in the macaroni world.
 Smith recommends a minimum of 3-4 grams of protein per serving and a baseline of 4-5 grams of protein for a pasta to be able to truly offer any kind of health benefit.

 To help you sift through the carbs that’ll fuel your busy day rather than leave you in a food coma, we’ve put together a list of best and worst of the pasta aisle so that you can keep spaghetti and meatballs in the weekly dinner rotation—but with a little less guilt.
-Check out which boxes are Eat This-approved, and don’t forget to snoop through our ranking of 40 Best and Worst Pasta Sauces to round out your rotini dinner.
+Check out which boxes are Eat This-approved, and pair them with some veggies, protein, and our best pasta sauce to round out your rotini dinner.

 Banza Chickpea Shells